 Tip #1: Have A Planned Morning Routine

-Whether it is going for a long walk with a friend or some breath work and meditation, it is really important to do something in the morning that is for you.
+Whether it is going for a long walk with a friend or some breath work and meditation.
+It is really important to do something in the morning that is for you.
 Take a moment, look around, and enjoy each moment.
-Try to soak it all in because G-d willing, this will only happen once in your life and you don’t want to regret it.
+Try to soak it all in because G-d willing, this will only happen once in your life.
+You don’t want to regret it.
 I meditated in bed the morning of my wedding which was a nice and peaceful way to start a chaotic getting ready day.

 Tip #2: Schedule Alone Time